proofit404/dependencies/docs/this.md

 methods of `Foo`.
 You can define dependencies of the `Foo` class in it constructor as usual.

-## Nested and parent injector access
+## Nested `Injector` access

+It is possible to inject `Injector` itself. `Injector` subclasses are provided as is, and calculate their attributes on first use.

 Links created with `this` objects can access attributes defined in the nested injector.